 Drugs are substances that have an effect on your body and brain, and there are many legal and illegal drugs that have varying effects on your body.
 Information about the most common drugs and their effects is available on the NHS website.

 You may also find online support services such as Talk to Frank www.talktofrank.com helpful in answering any questions or concerns you may have about drugs.

 There are well-documented risks associated with drug use such as potential risks to your physical and mental health, an increase in unprotected sex, the risk of STI’s and unplanned pregnancy.
 In addition, there are risks involved in taking two or more drugs at the same time.
 This can include alcohol, over-the-counter medication or prescription drugs, and illegal drugs.
 The Public Health Agency (PHA) explains how combining different types of drugs can be unpredictable and dangerous.
 The specific risks linked to particular combinations and advice on how to reduce your risk of harm can be found on the PHA’s website.

 If you are going out for the night it’s important to remember to keep yourself safe.
 Read these helpful tips on how to have a safe night out!

 If you have any concerns about alcohol or drugs or would like further information please visit your local GP.
 The University's Student Wellbeing Team can also offer advice, guidance and support, particularly harm reduction advice, and signposting to appropriate support sources.

-Ulster University Substance Misuse policy wishes to foster awareness of the implications of alcohol, drugs and substance misuse for health and career prospects.
+Ulster University Substance Use Policy wishes to foster awareness of the implications of alcohol, drugs and substance misuse for health and career prospects.
 It also seeks to draw attention to the legal implications of drugs, alcohol and substance-related behaviour.